Get Started

 Source: Shutterstock

 Art can generate profit without being a tangible product.
 Digital files of artwork are traded by the second on online stock photo websites and ecommerce marketplaces like Etsy.
-Your artwork could become one of these digital products—whether that’s a photo or a doodle.
-Here are few ideas:
+Your artwork could become one of these digital products—whether that’s a photo, sketch, or painting.
+Here are a few ideas:

 • Photography